wb14123/scala2grpc/readme.md

 # Scala2grpc

-Scala2grpc is a SBT plugin that makes GRPC with Scala easier.
+Scala2grpc is a SBT plugin to make it non-invasive to use gRPC with Scala.

+Normally gRPC generates models and API interfaces.
+And in order to create a gRPC server, the program needs to use the generated models to implement generated interfaces.
+This makes the whole porgram depends on gRPC very heavily.

-It generates GRPC proto file from Scala classes, and also provides an easy to use interface to let you create a GRPC server from those classes.
-You don't need to change any existing Scala code in order to do that, so the GRPC part doesn't pollute your pure Scala code.
+With this SBT plugin, you can write your code in pure Scala without think about depending on gRPC.
+It can generate gRPC proto file from Scala classes, and also provides an easy to use interface to let you create a GRPC server from those classes.
+You don't need to change any existing Scala code in order to do that, so the gRPC part doesn't popute your pure Scala code at all.

+The generated gRPC proto file is well formated so you can track it with version control system and share it with other clients.

 ## Example